-- 1. The gas installation should be in accordance with the relevant standards.
+1. The gas installation should be in accordance with the relevant standards.
 In GB this is BS 6891 (NG).
 In IE this is the current edition of I.S.
-813 "Domestic Gas Installations". - 2.
-The connection to the appliance is a 22mm copper tail located at the rear of the gas service cock (Fig. 3). - 3.
-Ensure that the pipework from the meter to the appliance is of adequate size, and the demands of any other gas appliances in the property are taken into consideration.
-It is strongly recommended that pipe of at least 22mm diameter is used. - 4.
-The gas service cock incorporates a pressure test point.
+813 "Domestic Gas Installations".

+2. The connection to the appliance is a 22mm copper tail located at the rear of the gas service cock (Fig. 3).

+3. Ensure that the pipework from the meter to the appliance is of adequate size, and the demands of any other gas appliances in the property are taken into consideration.
+Do not use pipes of a smaller diameter than the boiler gas connection (22mm).
+UNLESS the stated gas rate can be achieved with pipe of lesser diameter and with all other gas appliances operating at maximum rate.

+4. The gas service cock incorporates a pressure test point.
 The service cock must be on to check the pressure.